 And he showed me a pure river of water of life, clear as crystal, proceeding from the throne of God and of the Lamb.
 In the middle of its street, and on either side of the river, was the tree of life, which bore twelve fruits, each tree yielding its fruit every month.
 The leaves of the tree were for the healing of the nations.
 And there shall be no more curse, but the throne of God and of the Lamb shall be in it, and His servants shall serve Him.
 They shall see His face, and His name shall be on their foreheads.
 There shall be no night there: They need no lamp nor light of the sun, for the Lord God gives them light.
 And they shall reign forever and ever."
 (Revelation 22:1-5)

 God reduced the total world population down to eight adults in short order.
 But probably a billion or more people were "saved" before the flood?
-If you know Jesus expect to meet Noah, and Adam.
+That is, they knew God personally because they were reconciled to Him.
+(If you know Jesus expect to meet Noah, and Adam.)
 God has always saved everyone who is willing to be saved!
 Many people today live in denial that God will soon move in judgment again, though the evidence that this is about to happen is everywhere!